Eltako/series62ip/README.md

 ### Secure Communication with Devices

-The Eltako Series 62 IP devices come pre-loaded with certificates used to secure the communication between the Eltako Connect App and the device.
+The Eltako SERIES 62-IP devices come pre-loaded with certificates used to secure the communication between the Eltako Connect App and the device.
 You may want to do the same when communicating with the devices using your own means.

 * [Eltako Certificate Authority](https://github.com/Eltako/certificate-authority)